coderedcorp/coderedcms/docs/contributing/index.rst

 ----------------------

-We are happy to accept pull requests from the community if it aligns with our vision for coderedcms.
+We are happy to accept pull requests from the community if it aligns with our vision for wagtailcrx.
 When creating a pull request, please make sure you include the following:

 * A description in the pull request of what this change does and how it works.